 Welcome bonus winner: Savor

 The Capital One Savor is the clear winner in this category since you can earn a $300 bonus (after spending $3,000 within the first three months), which is $100 more than the SavorOne (which offers a $200 bonus after spending only $500 within three months).
-Although you’ll have to meet a higher spending requirement of $3,000 on the Savor card, this bonus is worth pursuing if you can charge at least $1,000 per month in regular bills and purchases for three months in a row.
+Although you’ll need to meet a higher spending requirement of $3,000 on the Savor card, this bonus is worth pursuing if you can charge at least $1,000 per month in regular bills and purchases for three months in a row.

 Rewards rate winner: Savor

 Annual fee winner: SavorOne

-The SavorOne wins in this category since it doesn’t charge an annual fee.
+The SavorOne wins in this category, because it doesn’t charge an annual fee.
 In contrast, the Savor comes with a $95 annual fee.

 Foreign transaction fee winner: Tie

 Neither of these cash back cards charges a foreign transaction fee when making purchases outside of the United States.
 As a result, they tie in this category.

 Which card earns the most?

 To figure out which card will help you earn more rewards, first determine how much you spend on dining, entertainment and streaming services.
 If you spend a lot in these three categories every month, then paying the $95 annual fee on the Savor could easily put you ahead.

 Capital One Savor vs. SavorOne spending example

-Imagine for a moment you dine out for work or leisure most days of the week, and that you frequently spend money on purchases Capital One deems as entertainment.
+Imagine for a moment that you dine out for work or leisure most days of the week, and you frequently spend money on purchases Capital One counts as entertainment.
 For example, entertainment purchases include movie tickets, theatrical promoters, sports promoters, amusement parks, tourist attractions, aquariums, zoos, dance halls, bowling alleys, pool halls and record stores.